espumita/power-plant-kata/README.md

     - Example: An area with 3000 buildings should have an average consume of 4kwh * 3000 = 12MW/h

-- Power plants have a monthly balance with the cost of the total generated/consumed electricity.
+- Power plants have a monthly balance of the total generated/consumed electricity.

 ## Iteration 2